dfieschko/EE-Resources/README.md

 # EE-Resources
 A list of resources I've found useful for electrical engineering education.
-Pretty much everything is stored in the README.
+Pretty much everything is stored in the README, but I may move things into folders if it gets overly cluttered.

 ----
+# Electrical Engineering Topics
 ## Controls:
 ### [Brian Douglas](https://www.youtube.com/user/ControlLectures/featured)
 #### This guy has some incredible videos on introductory topics in control theory.
 I feel like I could have replaced at least two of my Sophomore and Junior courses just with his YouTube channel.
 He explains topics in a direct and easy to understand way, with minimal fluff.
 He's so good that he deserves his own section.